There’s a bug in our program.

 }

-is a super useful function for us that allows us to continue processing if there’s a value (that is, if strip_prefix
+Option::and_then is a super useful function for us that allows us to continue processing if there’s a value (that is, if strip_prefix returned Some), or early-return None if strip_prefix was None.

 and then_some

-is a function on boolean values that will return the value we give it if the boolean is true, and return None
+then_some is a function on boolean values that will return the value we give it if the boolean is true, and return None if its false.

 fn title_from_content(input: &str) -> Option<String> {